 - Email marketing

 - Social media and so on

-Once you’re done with the categories selection, you can further divide your categories into further subcategories (although it’s optional and not needed for every category).
-By dividing into subcategories, you’re creating a deep Silo structure which provides stronger power and more authority to build a properly organized website.
+Once you’re done with the categories selection, you can further divide your categories into subcategories (although it’s optional and not needed for every category).
+By dividing into subcategories, you’re creating a deep Silo which provides stronger power and more authority to build a properly organized website.

 From the above example, let’s say you want to create subcategories for the main category “SEO”, it can be further divided into the following (this is an optional step);

 - SEO plugins (where you can only cover SEO-related plugins)

 - Technical SEO (only technical aspects of SEO such as site audits, creating Silos and so on)